nebari-dev/nebari-docs/docs/docs/tutorials/cost-estimate-report.md

 ## What is Infracost?

 [Infracost](https://www.infracost.io/) is a tool that enables developers to analyze their cloud cost estimates using their Terraform templates.
-Nebari wraps the `infracost` command-line interface, which is free and open-source, to provide cost estimates for your Nebari deployments across major cloud providers from your terminal.
+Nebari wraps the `infracost` command-line interface, which is free and open-source, to provide cost estimates for your Nebari deployments across major cloud providers.

 This tutorial will generate a cost report for our Nebari deployment, which you can share with other users and groups via a simple Infracost link.
 We will also be looking into how Infracost can be configured on your local machine.